What is IPL Therapy (Intense Pulsed Light)?

 Frequently Asked Questions

-What skin concerns can IPL treat?
+What skin concerns can IPL address?

 How many sessions will I need?